shukla-arya/Invisible_TakeHome/documentation/ROADMAP.md

 ## Development and User Experience
 - Containerize the application with Docker for auditing and reproducibility.
-- Create a simple frontend interface.
-- Test the client application demonstrating the flow.
 - Creation of a `utils/` folder for code reorganization, maintainability, and auditing.